 The William J. Heron Speculative Fiction Collection contains approximately 16,000 American, British, and Australian books and magazines from the 1920s to the1980s relating to science fiction, fantasy, and horror.
 Among the works included are those exploring utopias and dstopias; adventures involving technological gadgetry, lost worlds, undiscovered lands, and heroes such as Doc Savage and Tarzan; ghost stories and fairy tales; and futuristic spy and espionage thrillers.

 The VT Speculative Fiction Project makes available to the Internet public domain materials relating to the study of the fantastic in literature and art.
 Volunteers work through faculty sponsors in the English Department to preserve the original publications, improve scholarly access, and enhancing this resource for student researchers.Online from the Speculative Fiction collections

 Out of the inital donation in fall 1999 that resulted in the establishment of the Peacock-Harper Culinary Collection, came the first few of many more donations destined to become the part of Special Collections.
-The Culinary History Collection brings to the public nearly two centuries of historical information about the domestic sciences, including customs, eating behaviors, food choices and habits, social and economic history, and scientific and technological progress.Digital Materials from the Culinary Collections
+The Culinary History Collection brings to the public nearly two centuries of historical information about the domestic sciences, including customs, eating behaviors, food choices and habits, social and economic history, and scientific and technological progress.Digital Materials relating to the History of Food and Drink

 Culinary Research at Virginia Tech

 - "Book for Receipts" Recipe Book, 1731 Ms2008-024 (PDF 5.4MB)

 - "Cooking Recipes" Recipe Book Ms2008-023 (PDF 5.4MB)

 - Nancy Figgat Recipe Book Ms2000-092 (PDF 5.4MB)